ShreyGupta19/flask-react-template/README.md

 # flask-react-template
 A ready-to-go template for basic full stack Web applications using Flask and React.
-Simply:
+Uses Webpack for static module bundling.

+To use, simply:

 1) Clone this repo.
 2) Spin off a python virtualenv.